René Char

-René Émile Char ([ʁəne ʃaʁ]; 14 June 1907 – 19 February 1988) was a French poet and member of the French Resistance.
+René Émile Char ([ʁəne ʃaʁ]; 14 June 1907 – 19 February 1988) was a French poet and member of the French Resistance in World War II.

 Biography

 Char was born in L'Isle-sur-la-Sorgue in the Vaucluse department of France, the youngest of the four children of Emile Char and Marie-Thérèse Rouget, where his father was mayor and managing director of the Vaucluse plasterworks.
 He spent his childhood in Névons, the substantial family home completed at his birth, then studied as a boarder at the school of Avignon and subsequently, in 1925, a student at L'École de Commerce de Marseille, where he read Plutarch, François Villon, Racine, the German Romantics, Alfred de Vigny, Gérard de Nerval and Charles Baudelaire.
 He was tall (1.92 m) and was an active rugby player.
 After briefly working at Cavaillon, in 1927 he performed his military service in the artillery in Nîmes.

-His first book, Cloches sur le cœur, was published in 1928 as a compilation of poems written between 1922 and 1926.
+His first book, Cloches sur le cœur (1928), was a compilation of poems written between 1922 and 1926.
 In early 1929, he founded the journal Méridiens with André Cayatte and published three issues.
 In August, he sent twenty-six copies of his book Arsenal, published in Nîmes, to Paul Éluard, who in the autumn came to visit him at L'Isle sur la Sorgue.
 In late November, Char moved to Paris, where he met Louis Aragon, André Breton, and René Crevel, and joined the surrealists.
 His "Profession de foi du sujet" was published in December in the twelfth issue of La Révolution surréaliste.
 He remained active in the surrealist movement through the early 1930s but distanced himself gradually from the mid-1930s onward.
 Throughout his career, Char's work appeared in various editions, often with artwork by notable figures, including Kandinsky, Picasso, Braque, Miró, Matisse and Vieira da Silva.